Court uniform and dress in the United Kingdom: Women's court dress

 A lady wearing court dress (with feathers, veil and a long train), being presented to Queen Victoria in 1887.

 From time to time, reminders were issued as to the correct form: for example, in 1834 it was stated in the London Gazette that 'some Ladies having appeared at Her Majesty's Drawing-Rooms in hats and feathers, and turbans and feathers, and such head dresses being contrary to Court etiquette; notice is hereby given, that all Ladies attending the Queen's Drawing-Rooms must appear in feathers and lappets, in conformity with the established order'.
 Coloured feathers were not allowed; but 'in deep mourning black feathers may be worn'.
 By the 1870s 'white veils' were allowed to be worn, as an alternative to lappets.

 Occasionally these accoutrements were dispensed with: at the coronations of 1821 and 1831, ladies (attending with peers or privy counsellors) were instructed to appear in full Court dresses 'without lappets or trains'.
 In 1838, all persons seated in the choir of Westminster Abbey not being peers were to wear 'full court dress'; but ladies seated elsewhere in the Abbey could simply wear 'evening dress, without feathers'.
 (Peeresses wore their robes, and 'Court dresses, without feathers, lappets, or trains').

-Viscountess Hayashi, wife of Japan's resident minister to the UK, wearing court dress in 1902.
+Viscountess Hayashi, wife of Japan's resident minister to the UK Hayashi Tadasu, wearing court dress in 1902.

 By the end of the nineteenth century, the main occasions at which court dresses were worn were those at which debutantes were presented to the Queen.
 In the twentieth century (especially following the First World War), occasions for full court dress diminished.
 It was still required wear for ladies attending the 1937 coronation (albeit without trains and veils - and Peeresses were expected to wear tiaras rather than feathers); but in 1953, ladies attending the coronation were directed to wear 'evening dresses or afternoon dresses, with a light veiling falling from the back of the head.
 Tiaras may be worn ... no hats'.
 Court presentations continued, except during wartime, but they gradually became less opulent.

 In the post-war 1940s evening court events were replaced with afternoon presentations (for which afternoon dresses were worn); and with that, the donning of full court dress ceased to be a rite of passage for young women taking their place in society.